ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

       | **required**: False
       | **type**: str
-      | **choices**: delete, keep, catlg, catalog, uncatlg, uncatalog
+      | **choices**: delete, keep, catalog, uncatalog

     reuse
-      Determines if a data set should be reused if *disposition=NEW* and if a data set with a matching name already exists.
+      Determines if a data set should be reused if *disposition=new* and if a data set with a matching name already exists.

       If *reuse=true*, *disposition* will be automatically switched to ``SHR``.